Replicable-MARL/MARLlib/docs/source/algorithm/maddpg.rst

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-We extend vanilla DDPG of RLlib to be recurrent neural network(RNN) compatiable.
+We extend the vanilla DDPG of RLlib to be recurrent neural network(RNN) compatible.
-Based on RNN compatiable DDPG, we add the centralized sampling and training module to the original pipeline.
+Based on RNN compatible DDPG, we add the centralized sampling and training module to the original pipeline.
 The main differences between IDDPG and MADDPG are:

-- model side: the agent model related modules and functions are built in centralized style:
+- model side: the agent model-related modules and functions are built in a centralized style:
     - ``build_maddpg_models_and_action_dist``
     - ``MADDPG_RNN_TorchModel``
-- algorithm side: the sampling and training pipelines are built in centralized style:
+- algorithm side: the sampling and training pipelines are built in a centralized style:
     - ``centralized_critic_q``
     - ``central_critic_ddpg_loss``